AungThiha/KMPTemplate/README.md

 # KMP Project

 > ⚠️ **Project Setup Instructions Outdated**
 > Instructions provided in the file "How To Set Up and Run the KMP Project.pdf" is outdated.
 Fleet IDE is no longer supported.
+New instructions will be available before 14 Jun 2025

 A template to jumpstart a KMP/CMP project with modularization, clean architecture, MVVM and UDF.